mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/scripting_methods_for_rdk.md

 **Returns:** String which is the identifier of the render engine.
 NULL in error conditions.

 `ContentPlugInId(strContentInstanceID)`
-Return The plug-in id of the plug-in that defines this content.
+Return The plugin id of the plugin that defines this content.

 **Parameters:** strContentInstanceID = Required.
 String.
 The identifier of the content.
-**Returns:** String which is the identifier of the plug-in.
+**Returns:** String which is the identifier of the plugin.
 NULL in error conditions.

 `ContentTypeId(strContentInstanceID)`
 Return The unique id of the content type.